fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/projects/project1.md

 * 20: output is correct for all test cases

 ## Grading turnaround
-Scores will be uploaded to D2L by class time on Tuesday, September 23rd.
+Scores will be uploaded to Canvas by class time on Tuesday, September 23rd.